staskolukasz/ngx-infinite-scroller/README.md

   </li>
 </ul>
 ```
-By default directive works as infinite scroll from the top to the bottom of your list.
+By default the directive works as an infinite scroll from the top to the bottom of your list.
 To switch to other modes, use input parameters like:
 `strategy="scrollingToTop"`
 `strategy="scrollingToBottom"` (default)
 `strategy="scrollingToBoth"`

-Default value of initial scroll position depends on strategy value:
+Default value of initial scroll position depends on the strategy value:
 `strategy="scrollingToTop"` -> `initialScrollPosition="BOTTOM"`
 `strategy="scrollingToBoth"` -> `initialScrollPosition="MIDDLE"`
 `strategy="scrollingToBottom"` -> `initialScrollPosition="TOP"`

-It is aslo possible to customize the default behaviour using optional input field:
+It is also possible to customize the default behaviour using an optional input field:
 `initialScrollPosition="TOP"`
 `initialScrollPosition="MIDDLE"`
 `initialScrollPosition="BOTTOM"`